S-Nandita/galvix-assignment-criteria-builder/README.md

 3. Search for Lombok and click Install.
 4. Restart IntelliJ IDEA.

-### Springdoc OpenAPI and Swagger Annotations
+### Springdoc OpenAPI
-Springdoc OpenAPI and Swagger Annotations are used to generate interactive API documentation.
-For more details and configurations, visit the [Springdoc OpenAPI documentation](https://springdoc.org/).
+Springdoc OpenAPI is used to generate interactive API documentation.
+For more details and configurations, visit the [Springdoc OpenAPI documentation](https://springdoc.org/) and refer to the "Getting Started" section.

 ## Database Setup
 1. ### Setting Up the Database